 No matter what, budgeting can be a messy endeavor – especially at first.
 It usually takes some time to figure out your biggest challenges and weaknesses, but only then can you create a plan of attack.
 In this case, what you don’t know can hurt you.

 Credit cards can be a valuable tool if you want to create a budget that works, keep an ongoing record of your spending, and earn rewards in the process — but only if you are capable of using cards responsibly.

 And that’s the key: responsible use.
 Paying your bill in full each month, checking up on your spending periodically, and not using credit as an excuse to overspend are all part of using credit responsibly.

 I think everyone can benefit from being more aware of their spending – by creating a budget and tracking their purchases.
 Using credit cards linked to online tools is one of the fastest ways to get you the most relevant data on your spending and savings.

-If you want to try this method, you can find detailed analysis on credit cards and search over 1,700 different cards here:
+If you want to try this method, you can find detailed analysis on credit cards and search over 1,700 different cards here on TheSimpleDollar.